What the study found

 Key points

-- Thrombus was reported in 10% of patients and stroke in 2.5%.
+- Intracardiac thrombus was documented in 10% of participants, and atrial fibrillation occurred in 2.5%.

-- Two-thirds of patients received bromocriptine in addition to guideline-directed medical therapy.
+- Bromocriptine was given to 68% of participants in addition to goal-directed medical therapy.

 Disclosure